wfaugust/wfaugust.github.io/_posts/2024-01-15-random-thoughts-12.md

 Chanting to Abraham's deaf ear.
 In me the tiger sniffs the rose.
 Look in my heart, kind friends, and tremble,
-Since there your elements assemble''
+Since there your elements assemble

 --  Siegfried Sassoon